Death of a 84-year-old Indian priest in custody stirs outcry | Law-Order

 - United States

-Father Stan Swamy was arrested last year on suspicion of ties to a banned radical leftist group that police accused of instigating violence in Maharashtra state in 2018.
-Swamy, who suffered from Parkinson's and also contracted COVID-19 while in prison, died in a Mumbai hospital on Monday.
+His death will revive criticism of the increasing use of the anti-terrorism statute under nationalist Prime Minister Narendra Modi's government.
+Opponents of the law say it is used to hound people critical of the government.
+Swamy, who suffered from Parkinson's disease and also contracted COVID-19 while in prison, died in a Mumbai hospital on Monday.
+More than a dozen people gathered outside the St. Peter's Church in Mumbai, where his funeral service was being held, to protest over his death.

 "The news from India today is devastating.
-Human Rights Defender & Jesuit priest Fr Stan Swamy has died in custody, nine months after his arrest on false charges of terrorism," U.N. special rapporteur for human rights defenders, Mary Lawlor, said on Twitter.
-"Jailing HRDs is inexcusable," she added, referring to human rights defenders.
+Human Rights Defender & Jesuit priest Fr Stan Swamy has died in custody, nine months after his arrest on false charges of terrorism," said the U.N. special rapporteur for human rights defenders, Mary Lawlor.
+"Jailing HRDs is inexcusable," she added in a Twitter post, referring to human rights defenders.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)